AI4Finance-Foundation/FinRL-Meta/tutorials_python/README.md

 **Principles**:

-1) Do not put definitions of functions, which should be put in .py of the folders except tutorials_notebook and tutorials_python.
+1) Do not put definitions of functions here, which should be put in .py of the folders except tutorials_notebook and tutorials_python.
 2) The codes will be copied to the corresponding notebook in tutorials_notebook.